 Omni Calculator logo

-In the article, you can find the formula used in the coffee kick calculator, how much caffeine a day you can have, and how much caffeine is in a cup of coffee.
+In the article, you can find the formula used in the coffee kick calculator, how much caffeine you can have a day, and how much caffeine is in a cup of coffee.

 Various types of coffee drinks and coffee beans on a table.

-Every now and then, we're forced to finish some work in a very limited time.
-Sometimes it's the nature of our job, sometimes a result of our procrastination - no matter the reason, it's a situation that requires extraordinary measures of action.
+Every now and then, we're forced to finish some work in a very limited amount of time.
+Sometimes, it's the nature of our job, sometimes a result of our procrastination — no matter the reason, it's a situation that requires extraordinary action measures.
 Luckily, there's our coffee alertness calculator.

 1. Enter how rested you are.
 Did you sleep well the whole night?
 Or maybe it was a very short night for you?
 Include the time you woke up today.